TOPSinfo/support_system/README.md

 $ composer install
 ```

-* Duplicate .env.example and rename duplicated file to .env and change credentials for DB
+* Duplicate .env.example and rename duplicated file to .env and change credentials for DB and change queue connection to database just like "QUEUE_CONNECTION=database"

 * Generate Application Key
 ```